-A famous Roman Architect and the author of a well-known “De Architectura” Marcus Vitruvius Pollio wrote the below lines describing Halicarnassus in 1st century BC;
+A famous Roman Architect and the author of the well-known “De Architectura” Marcus Vitruvius Pollio wrote the below lines, describing Halicarnassus in the 1st century BC;

 As city was changing appearance, Mausolus was after new achievements.
 He militarily captured the island of Rhodes and developed the whole area from Myndos (the western end of Bodrum peninsula) to Kaunos (west of Dalyan).

-I don’t know about his soul but obviously his name has reached the eternity.
+I do not know about his soul but obviously his name has reached the eternity.
 The story behind the Mausoleum have been carried over thousands years.
 Today, this word is still used for monuments that have interment spaces or burial chambers in many languages, including Turkish – Mozole.

-Well, it is history and nothing lasts long.
-In the beginning of 4th century BC, another famous character appeared in history of Bodrum: Alexander the Great.
-I am pretty sure you wouldn’t be surprised if I tell that he was not on a vacation.
+Well, it is history, and nothing lasts long.
+In the beginning of the 4th century BC, another famous character appeared in the history of Bodrum: Alexander the Great.
+I am pretty sure you would not be surprised if I told you that he was not on vacation.

 He demolished all the new buildings but left Mausoleum intact and Hellenised the city in 333 BC.
-Alexander’s heirs remained in control during 3rd and 2nd centuries BC.
+Alexander’s heirs remained in control during the 3rd and the 2nd centuries BC.

-Then Romans came in 189 BC.
-In 129 BC, they founded first Anatolian state and Carian region became a part of Asia territory of the Roman Empire just before the power struggles shook the world’s largest nation.
+Then the Romans came in 189 BC.
+In 129 BC, they founded the first Anatolian state and the Carian region became a part of Asian territory of the Roman Empire just before the power struggles shook the world’s largest nation.

 In 43 BC, Brutus and Cassius assassinated Emperor Cesar in Rome.
-Sadly, the assassin’s headquarter was in Myndos (today’s Gumusluk, north-east of Bodrum Peninsula).
-It was a bad news.
-Being known as the base of Cesar’s killers highly damaged the reputation of Halicarnassus and region went under a constant humiliation and exploitation later.
+Sadly, the assassins’ headquarter was in Myndos (today’s Gumusluk, north-east of Bodrum Peninsula).
+It was bad news.
+Being known as the base of Cesar’s killers highly damaged the reputation of Halicarnassus and the region went under a constant humiliation and exploitation later.

-In 395 (Christ was born 400 years ago and I won’t use “BC” anymore), when the empire was divided into two, Byzantine Empire – or East Roman Empire – was the new city owner.
-It was not as powerful as it was before the separation so Arabian raids to the old Carian lands had started.
-Carian civilization was fading away like other 45 Anatolian civilizations in the history of Turkey and Romans had no intention or power to avoid that from happening.
+In 395 (Christ was born 400 years ago, and I will not use “BC” anymore), when the empire was divided into two, the Byzantine Empire – or the East Roman Empire – was the new city owner.
+It was not as powerful as it was before the separation so the Arabian raids to the old Carian lands had started.
+Carian civilization was fading away like other 45 Anatolian civilizations in the history of Turkey and the Romans had no intention or power to avoid that from happening.

-In 13th century, indigenous population was mainly Turks.
-A member of Anatolian Union, Beylik of Mentes, was ruling south west of Turkey including Halicarnassus.
+In the 13th century, indigenous population was mainly Turks.
+A member of Anatolian Union, the Beylic of Mentes, was ruling the south west of Turkey including Halicarnassus.

 The knights were going through hard times.
 They had just lost a strategic castle that should be replaced with a new one as soon as possible.
-They were so desperate that they went to Ottoman Sultan Mehmet I – son of Yildirim Beyazid – to ask permission for building a new castle.
-In spite of the objection of Beylik of Mentes, Sultan gave them Halicarnassus.
+They were so desperate that they went to the Ottoman Sultan Mehmet I – son of Yildirim Beyazid – to ask permission to build a new castle.
+Despite the objections of Beylic of Mentes, the Sultan gave them Halicarnassus.
 History of Bodrum had changed direction once again.

-Knight Hospitaller started to build a new castle over an existing fortress built by Beylik of Mentes.
-Construction of one of the most important symbols of today’s Bodrum – yes, I mean Bodrum Castle – took about 120 years with various interruptions.
+Knight Hospitaller started to build a new castle over an existing fortress built by the Beylic of Mentes.
+The construction of one of the most important symbols of today’s Bodrum – yes, I mean the Bodrum Castle – took about 120 years with various interruptions.

-Another Turkish Sultan, Suleyman the Magnificent, sieged Island of Rhodes where headquarter of the Knights was located in 1523.
+Another Turkish Sultan, Suleyman the Magnificent, sieged Island of Rhodes where the headquarters of the Knights was located in 1523.
 Rhodes fell and all the knights had to retreat to Malta leaving Halicarnassus back to Ottomans.

 Evliya Celebi was an Ottoman Turk who travelled the empire and its surroundings for over 40 years.
-In his famous travelogue called “Seyahatname”, he says that Bodrum harbour had a capacity of 200 large battleships.
-It was 1675 and 100 years later, this capacity had to be put on use.
+In his famous travelogue called “Seyahatname”, he says that the Bodrum harbour had a capacity for 200 large battleships.
+It was 1675 and 100 years later, this capacity had to be put to use.

-In 1775, Russians set Ottoman fleet on fire in Cesme harbour which is to the north of Bodrum.
-The Empire couldn’t afford a weak navy and Admiral Mustafa Pasha had to do something.
+In 1775, Russians set Ottoman the fleet on fire in Cesme harbour which is to the north of Bodrum.
+The Empire could not afford a weak navy and the Admiral Mustafa Pasha had to do something.

-Yes, we’ve reached to modern ages but the action in history of Bodrum was not over.
-During WWI, French and British warships fired their cannons towards the city at every opportunity but it resisted and didn’t give up.
+We have finally reached to modern ages but the action in history of Bodrum was not over.
+During WWI, the French and the British warships fired their cannons towards the city at every opportunity, but it resisted and did not give up.

-When the war ended in 1918, Ottoman Empire was in big trouble and about to be broken into pieces.
-My personal hero, Mustafa Kemal Ataturk, had organized a resistance and his army was fighting for freedom in Turkish War of Independence against mighty nations.
-In this mess, Italians invaded Bodrum in 1919.
+When the war ended in 1918, the Ottoman Empire was in big trouble and about to be broken into pieces.
+My personal hero, Mustafa Kemal Ataturk, had organized a resistance and his army was fighting for freedom in the Turkish War of Independence against mighty nations.
+During this mess, the Italians invaded Bodrum in 1919.

 The War of Independence was in many fronts from east to the west.
 Turkish independence armies were moving slowly to the western coast where the final stages of the war took place.
 Bodrum was taken back in 1921.